Henna and indigo are some of the best and safest ways to color natural hair without causing any damage.

 Do not dye your hair with indigo alone unless you want to end up with flaming blue hair like Marge Simpson.

 While indigo alone on black hair won’t turn it as blue as Marge’s, it won’t have the same rich, lush results as when combined with henna and will leave your hair dull.

 Henna and Indigo Recipe for Dyeing Grey Hair

 The recipe below is for dyeing grey hair as well as giving black hair a rich blue-black hue.
 You will need the following ingredients:-

 - 1 – 2 packets of organic henna like The Henna Guys Henna Powder.
-You may need more if you have longer hair.
+You may need more if you have long hair.
 You can freeze unused henna paste for later.

 - Bottled lemon juice.
 You may need up to 2 bottles of lemon juice.